Mer-World/Mer-World/README.md

 ### 👩‍💻 About Me
 I’m **Meronawit Dejene**, a 3rd-year Computer Science student passionate about coding, creativity, and continuous learning.

 ### 🏆 Achievements
-- 🎟 Built an event platform with QR ticketing, email confirmations, and fake payment.
+- 🎟 Built an event platform with QR ticketing, email confirmations, and fake payment
-- 🛍 Created an eCommerce dashboard with localStorage & sales charts using JS.
+- 🛍 Created an eCommerce dashboard with localStorage & sales charts using vanilla JavaScript
-- ✈️ Developed a 2D game in C++/OpenGL for my graphics course.
+- ✈️ Developed a 2D game in C++/OpenGL for my graphics course
-- 📊 Building a mini ERP system with Spring Boot and PostgreSQL.
+- 📊 Building a mini ERP system with Spring Boot and PostgreSQL

+> 🌱 Currently learning: React, Node.js, and advanced algorithms

 ---

-> 🌱 Currently learning: React, Node.js, and advanced algorithms.

 <h1 align="center" style="color:green;">🌍 Meronawit Dejene's World</h1>